-Beautiful Northumberland is England’s northernmost county.
-It is not only one of the most beautiful counties to visit during the day but also at night!
-Northumberland has the largest protected area of night skies in Europe.
-This means that it offers visitors some of the best stargazing experiences and clearest night skies in England.
+Northumberland also has the largest protected area of night skies in Europe and offers visitors some of the best stargazing experiences and clearest night skies in England.

-If you are planning a drive up the Northumberland coastal route, there are some beautiful coastal towns to visit along the route including Bamburgh, Seahouses, Craster and Alnwick.
-Due to the rather turbulent history with our neighbour to the north there are over 700 castle sites (more than any other county) and as some of them are on the coast you will see them on your drive up the Northumberland coastal route.
+Due to the rather turbulent history with our neighbour to the north, there are over 700 castle sites (more than any other county in England) You will encounter some of these castles on your drive up the Northumberland coastal route.

-Although we drove the route in a day I would highly recommend staying in some of the villages and towns along the way if you have time.
+Good to know! – We drove the route in a day but I would highly recommend booking a few night’s accommodation in some of the villages and towns along the way if you have time.

-The 39 mile Northumberland coastal route was designated an Area of Outstanding Natural Beauty in 1958.
+The 39 miles Northumberland coastal route was designated an Area of Outstanding Natural Beauty in 1958.

-We started out in the village of Seaton Delaval and drove north.
-Our schedule was to visit Alnwick and then follow the 35 mile coastal drive route from Alnmouth to the Holy Island of Lindisfarne,
+The starting point of the journey for us was the village of Seaton Delaval from which we drove north.
+Our schedule for the day was to visit Alnwick and then follow the 35-mile coastal drive route from Alnmouth to the Holy Island of Lindisfarne.